Scroll Down To Order

 Dec 4---According to Captain Duane Whitlock, who was posted at Station C, they had on this date succeeded in identifying Japan's new top-secret call signs of admirals Yamamoto and Nagumo and sent via TESTM, a super secret U.S. Navy code system, to Station H; only stations C, H and N had the ability to decode TESTM.
 No TESTM report is available on Nagumo to modern-day researchers.
 Station C, as of midnight, discovers to their horror 5-Num version 8 was placed in effect; not even 3000 code groups had been assigned of the 50,000 values.
 From this date on, it is claimed F.D.R. is cut off from direct TESTM dispatches.
 As of this date, Nazi Germany has lost 85,000 troops on the Russian Front; it is so cold, mechanical vehicles on both sides cannot even move.
 U.S. carrier “Lexington” steams from Hawaii with a shipment of aircraft for Midway then heads back to Pearl expected arrival Dec.
 6, but stormy waters causes a delay.

 Dec 5---Captain Homer Kisner at Station H delivers 10 messages to Joseph Rochefort about Yamamoto.
 [Those 10 are still hidden to historians.]
 Kisner claims the intercepts were from Radio Tokyo and Radio Ominato in north Japan along the frequency 12,330 kilocycles and 32 kilocycles, the former bounces off the ionosphere for long range and the latter is more a close ground-wave frequency; ideal for subs.
 Most Japanese shipping is in home port.
-Moscow-Radio announces counterattack around Moscow with Siberian reserves, Nazis retreat some 11 miles.
+Moscow-Radio announces counterattack around Moscow.
+They have 34 Siberian divisions, Nazis retreat some 11 miles.
 After an unusual diversion to Astoria, Oregon, the merchant ship “Uritski” is sighted by the attack fleet of Yamamoto, but Adm.
 Nagumo lets it proceed [some sources indicated that the “Uritski” did radio Soviet authorities of the finding, and the Soviets notified the Japanese fleet that if “Uritski” was to be spared, the Soviet Union would not report the incident to anyone, but actual proof is lacking].
 “Uritski” resumes her journey east toward Petropavlovsk.
 Japan replies to FDR her troop movements in French Indochina are only needed to combat Chinese troops.
 An RCA message (357) intercepted Dec 1 is deciphered by Station H today: No changes observed by afternoon of 2 Dec.
 So far they do not seem to have been alerted.
 Shore leave as usual.
 From Cavite, Station C had relayed that intercepted Message 357, Dec 1 or Dec 2 Manila time, to Station N in DC, however what Washington was told still classified to historians.
-Message 357 is believed sent to signal tower of the "Akagi" by 5-Num; Commander Fuchida remembers reading the secret dispatch and this report was written about in a 1969 book, The Japanese Navy in World War II, by U.S. Naval Institute Press.
+Message 357 is also believed sent to signal tower of the "Akagi" by 5-Num; Commander Fuchida remembers reading the secret dispatch and this report was written about in a 1969 book, The Japanese Navy in World War II, by U.S. Naval Institute Press.

 Dec 6---U.S. military forces trace Japanese troop convoys in South China seas.
 Pres.
 Roosevelt makes an appeal to Emperor Hirohito to intervene in Japanese foreign-policy making and avoid a war with the U.S. Secret Agent Yoshikawa sends secret coded message via RCA teletype in PA code on the defenses of Hawaii & Panama; intercepted in San Francisco by Station Two, but the diplomatic message was not translated until after Dec 7 by NEGAT.
 Broadcasts from Yamamoto to fleet units via newly deciphered call signs of Yamamoto are delivered to Kimmel personally by Rochefort in the morning.
 They were sent from Station C contradicting the popular belief traffic from Yamamoto was observing radio silence.
 Noon Hawaii time, Rochefort so exhausted by decoding work, takes the rest of the weekend off; so does everybody else at HYPO, except 2.
 A secret report from radio translators Station H, Maynard Albertson, Radio Second Class, and Jesse Randle, Radio Third Class, are given to their boss Captain Homer L. Kisner who shortly after noon leaves his special analysis atop a stack of 900 intercepts, HYPO office of Rochefort.
 By 10 p.m., the 13 parts of Tojo's war plans were decrypt by the Army and Navy.
 That night Lieut.
 Cdr.
 Alvin Kramer of the Navy’s Cryptographic Department drives around Washington DC showing the message to various top commanders presuming the Japanese intend to break off negotiations completely.
 When the secret documents were sent to the President, he exclaimed to Harry Hopkins, “This means war.”
 But Part 14 still missing.
 No destination is announced.
 Gen. George C. Marshall, Army Chief of Staff, and Rear Adm.
 Richmond K. Turner, Chief of War Plans, cannot be reached.
 That night no message was intercepted.
 Radio station KGMB is ordered to stay on the air after midnight to guide in a flight of 12 B-17 Flying Fortresses due in from the West Coast.
 A Purple dispatch is sent to Japanese attaches in Bangkok that “X Day” would be December the 8 Tokyo time, December 7 Hawaii time and was intercepted by Station C, however, it would not be translated until two days later.
-In Pearl Harbor Hawaii, everyone enjoying rest and relaxation, with the bands of the "Arizona" and "Pennsylvania" having a big "battle of the bands.
+In Pearl Harbor Hawaii, everyone enjoying rest and relaxation, with the bands of the "Arizona" and "Pennsylvania" having a big "battle of the bands."

 Dec 7---At 5 mins past midnight Pacific time, Part 14 is sent via telegraph, known as Message 380 in history.
 At 1:37 a.m.
 Message 381 is secretly picked up by telegraph.
 Message 381: VERY IMPORTANT.
 WILL THE